lukeburns/geometric-algebra/README.md

 for some inner product $g$.

-I avoided this axiom, because it obscures that the symmetric product of two vectors is a scalar follows directly from commutativity and decomposition properties (3) and (4).
+I avoided this axiom, because it obscures the algebraic properties that give rise to contraction.
+The fact that the symmetric product of two vectors is a scalar is a consequence of the commutativity and decomposition properties (3) and (4).

 If anyone has thoughts on whether (4) is extraneous, please [open an issue](https://github.com/lukeburns/geometric-algebra/issues) or [fork and submit a pull request](https://github.com/lukeburns/geometric-algebra/pulls)!